kovanostra/message-passing-neural-network/README.md

 1. Create the conda environment from the environment.yml (if not created already)
 2. Activate it
-3. If necessary export the PYTHONPATH=path/to/message-passing-nn/ (line needs to be uncommented first)
+3. It exports the PYTHONPATH=path/to/message-passing-nn/ (line needs to be uncommented first)
 4. Export the environment variables to be used for the Grid Search
 5. Run the grid search